osminogin/docker-tor-simple/README.md

 It works well as a single self-contained container or in cooperation with other containers (like `nginx` and `osminogin/php-fpm`) for organizing complex hidden services on the Tor network.

 The image is based on great [Alpine Linux](https://alpinelinux.org/) distribution so it is has extremely low size (less than 5 MB).

-Please star this project on Docker Hub: https://hub.docker.com/r/osminogin/tor-simple/
+Star this project on Docker Hub: https://hub.docker.com/r/osminogin/tor-simple/

 ## Getting started